kariminf/cv.json/README.md

 1. The browser will download the index file
 1. Then, it downloads the script
-1. The script will download the json file, and wait till it is fully downloaded to pass to the next step.
+1. The script will download the css specified in the index file and apply it to the documznt
-1. It will looks for the theme template (html) and the style (css) specified in the json file
+1. It will download the template into a shared string
-1. The style is applied to the document
 1. The script will then merge the template and the information in the json file
 1. If there are some files, the script will download them asynchronously
-1. When the script receive response from each wanted file it will merge its content into the template
+1. When the script receive response from a file it will merge its content into the template
-1. Finaly, when all the wanted files has responded, the script pushed the merged content into the body of the page
+1. Finally, when all the wanted files has responded, the script pushed the merged content into the body of the page

 Check [the API](https://kariminf.github.io/json-vcard/docs/docs)